makhana/PIA-project/README.md

 ## Technologies used:

-Project used MEAN stack technology which implies use of tools:
+1. Project used MEAN stack technology which implies use of tools:
 * M (MongoDB database)
 * E (Express JS)
 * A (Angular)
 * N (Nodejs)

+1. Bootstrap instead of CSS

 ### About project: